How to verify a contractor's license in Delaware

 Does ProFix verify Delaware contractor licenses?

 Yes.
-We've matched 9 Delaware listings to an official DE DPR/Revenue record from public data — 9 with a currently-active license — and we link the official lookup on every profile so you can confirm it at the source.
+We've ingested 18,312 currently-active Delaware DE DPR trade licenses from public data, so you can check any Delaware license number against the official roster — and we link the live DE DPR lookup so you can confirm it at the source.

 Couldn't verify them — or want a vetted second option?

-The Division of Revenue + Dept. of Labor contractor registration is always the system of record — confirm status there first.
+The Division of Professional Regulation (DE DPR) is always the system of record — confirm status there first.
 If a contractor won't share a license number, the status comes back inactive, or you just want another quote, get matched with license-checked Delaware pros.

 Find a verified Delaware contractor